razvanandrei1974/Proiect-Jira-Testare-Manuala/README.md

 - T18  Pin - Characters are not allowed
 * T19  Pin - PIN Code must not be blank
 + T20  Pin – Special characters are not allowed
--T 21  Pin – PIN Code must have 6 Digits
+- T21  Pin – PIN Code must have 6 Digits
-*T 22  Pin - First character can not have space
+* T22  Pin - First character can not have space
-+T 23  Telephone Number – Mobile no must not be blank -T 24  Telephone Number  – Special character are not allowed *T 25  Telephone Number  – Character are not allowed +T 26  Telephone Number - First character can not have space -T 27  Email : Email ID must not be blank
++ T23  Telephone Number – Mobile no must not be blank
+- T24  Telephone Number  – Special character are not allowed
+* T25  Telephone Number  – Character are not allowed
++ T26  Telephone Number - First character can not have space
+- T27  Email : Email ID must not be blank
-*T 28  Email : Email ID is not valid
+* T28  Email : Email ID is not valid
-+T 29  Email : First character can not have space
++ T29  Email : First character can not have space

 ### Balance Enquiry
 - T30  Account No must not be blank